The Best Things To Buy At Skims, According to Editors

 AdvertisementADVERTISEMENT

 One of Skims' surprising editor-favorites is a humble tank top from the Cotton Rib collection.
 We found that no matter your typical top/bra size or your height, this style is pretty figure-flattering.
 Sexual Health & Wellness Writer Charlotte Lewis previously wrote, "Seriously, I don't know what kind of magic is in this tank's fabric, but it acted as a push-up bra, giving me the illusion of boobs that I don't actually possess."
-Meanwhile Senior Travel Writer Venus Wrong said, "The square neckline design suited my fuller chest area and managed to hide my bra straps (I'm quite adamant about them not showing) and revealed just a hint of cleavage."
+Meanwhile Senior Travel Writer Venus Wong said, "The square neckline design suited my fuller chest area and managed to hide my bra straps (I'm quite adamant about them not showing) and revealed just a hint of cleavage."

 I've found that the ribbed fabric in this collection is super soft and slightly compressive, and I am eager to try it in other products like the highly-rated bralettes and leggings, that have garnered thousands of positive customer reviews.